Firm Yet Professional

 Gift of Time to Figure Things Out

 Sammy said she feels lucky to be working right now.
 But, even with income she was worried about making her loan payment.
 After I shared information about the CARES Act, she was very happy and couldn’t stop thanking me.
-Sammy was grateful she had time to figure out an alternative payment plan and will call us back in September to go over her options.
+Sammy was grateful she had time to figure out an alternative payment plan and will call us back after the suspension ends to go over her options.

 Wants to Ensure She Can Return to School

 Allison’s student loan had been delinquent and she was very worried she wouldn’t be able to return to school when she was ready.
 After sharing information about the CARES Act, specifically the payment suspension period, she was very thankful and was put at ease knowing she would be able to return to school later this year.

 Jena had been ill her last year of college.
 Although she’s ready to return to school, her delinquent loan was weighing heavy on her mind.
 She had not heard about the CARES Act nor how it would help level set her delinquency.
 She thanked me for the help, and said not having the delinquent loan meant one less thing to worry about.
 Now she can focus on re-enrolling.